openshift-labs/learn-katacoda/workshops/workshop-1/08-deploying-the-mongodb-database.md

 - A user exists with the specified name
 - The user can access the specified database with the specified password

-To deploy a Mongo database, in the web console use _Add to Project_ drop down menu on the top navigation bar and select _Browse Catalog_.
+To deploy a Mongo database, in the web console click on the _Add to Project_ drop down menu on the top navigation bar and select _Browse Catalog_.
 Enter ``mongodb`` into the _Filter by name or description_ text entry box.

-You will notice that there are two MongoDB templates available. an ephemeral database which isn't backed by persistent storage, where all data would be lost if it were restarted, and a persistent database which comes re-configure to use a persistent volume for storing data.
+You will notice that there are two MongoDB options available. an ephemeral database which isn't backed by persistent storage, where all data would be lost if it were restarted, and a persistent database which comes pre-configured to use a persistent volume for storing data.

 ![MongoDB Deployment Options](../../assets/workshops/workshop-1/08-mongodb-service-catalog.png)